-PMM 117 CAM for Milling 2 credits 1 class hour, 3 lab hours
+PMM 117 CAM for Milling

 This course provides students with an understanding of how to create toolpath for parts requiring prismatic milling.
 It also includes an introduction to rotary axis indexing, suitable for both 4-axis milling.
 The student will also be introduced to the ToolStore, providing the basic knowledge required to begin adding user-specific cutting tools, stock, fixtures and setup information to the database.
-Students will learn how to create toolpath using solid models, focusing on toolpath creation (CAM), with most of the classroom training spent on creating toolpath using solid models, not drawing part geometry (CAD).
+Students will learn how to create toolpath using solid models, focusing on toolpath creation

+(CAM), with most of the classroom training spent on creating toolpath using solid models, not drawing part geometry (CAD).
 Importing DXF<DWG & IGES and sketching wire-frame geometry are also covered, but the focus is on machining solids.
 Pre-requisite: Knowledge of basic CNC machining; proficient with Microsoft Windows

-PMM 119 CAM for Turning 2 credits 1 class hour, 3 lab hours
+PMM 119 CAM for Turning